johnedstone/bitnami-wordpress-migration/Readme.md

 ## Migrating Wordpress to the lates Bitnami 13-May-2021

-Using the Bitnami Wordpress Nginx AMI
+Using the Wordpress with Nginx and SSL Certified by Bitnami 5.7.1-3r05 on Debian 10 AMI

 * ![bitnami images](screenshots/nginx_bitnami.png)